-French Ex-President Questioned On Claims He Took Campaign Funds From Gadhafi
+French Ex-President Questioned On Claims He Took Funds From Gadhafi

 Updated at 6:35 a.m.
 ET